LI Investors Have Opportunity to Lead Li Auto Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li Auto Inc. ("Li Auto" or the "Company") (NASDAQ: LI).
+LOS ANGELES, May 31, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li Auto Inc. ("Li Auto" or the "Company") (NASDAQ: LI).

 Class Period: February 26, 2024 – May 20, 2024